Advising and Admissions

 If you're working on a PhD and are interested in collaborating or seeking an advisor, contact me.

-I only rarely agree to supervise undergraduate or master's students, and I only recruit students who have already taken some coursework in computational linguistics or NLP and done extremely well.
-If that's you, send me an email six weeks before the start of the term with a CV, a transcript, and a couple of sentences about your plans and research interests.
+I only rarely agree to supervise undergraduate or master's students, and I only recruit students who have an A in an NYU NLP or computational linguistics course or have published research in my area.
+If that's you, send me an email with a CV, a transcript, and a couple of sentences about your plans and research interests.

 Prospective Graduate Students